Careers Support & Guidance

 • Had the opportunity to attend university and college open days.

 • Had the opportunity to request a mock interview for employment or university admission.

 • participated in HSLC’s annual Careers Exhibition where you will have had the opportunity to meet with and talk to a number of local employers, businesses and organisations representing a range of industry sectors.

 • Had optional access to impartial information, advice and guidance from the school’s and Sixth Form’s Careers Advisor for support with university and college applications (both in the UK or abroad) and alternative options such as seeking employment, apprenticeships, voluntary work, taking a gap year etc.

 Not everyone wants to go to university after leaving school.
-Apprenticeships are recognised schemes that introduce you to a particular trade, and provide you with a wage and training to help prepare you for a career.
+Apprenticeships are recognised schemes that introduce you to a particular trade, and provide you with a wage and training to work towards a qualification to help prepare you for a career.

-Apprenticeships exist in industries from construction and engineering, to retail and media.
+Apprenticeships now exist in numerous industries from construction, engineering and healthcare, to business, finance, retail and media.
+Plus many more.

 Apprentices train and work alongside experienced staff while studying for nationally recognised qualifications.
 They take between one and four years to complete.

 There are over 100,000 employers offering Apprenticeships in more than 160,000 locations, and more than 200 different types of Apprenticeships available.
 The types of company offering an apprenticeship varies from BMW and Orange, to smaller local companies.